Build on Android

 Device compatibility

-The Mobile Payments SDK isn't compatible with custom devices from OEMs that violate Square's security rules or devices that grant root access to the mobile device operating system code and kernel.
+The Mobile Payments SDK isn't compatible with custom devices from original equipment manufacturers that violate Square's security rules or devices that grant root access to the mobile device operating system code and kernel.
 These devices cannot connect to a contactless and chip reader and don't comply with Square's security requirements.

 The following additional considerations apply when trying to run the SDK on custom devices:

-• The Mobile Payments SDK isn't supported for rooted or jailbroken devices.
+• The Mobile Payments SDK isn't supported for rooted devices or devices with custom ROMs.

 • Square prohibits using any software that provides the ability to record or capture screen data or that results in elevated privileges.

-• Square recommends running the Mobile Payments SDK on devices from large mobile device manufacturers such as Google, Samsung, or HTC.
+• Square recommends running the Mobile Payments SDK on devices from large mobile device manufacturers such as Google or Samsung.

 • If your mobile application runs on an uncommon device manufacturer, be sure to test the device with any expected software requirements, including Bluetooth connectivity, before investing in the device.